ferrance/dizave42/readme.md

 While miryoku is amazing and very well thought out, it leaves six keys unused on the six-column corne.
 That's 14% of the keys!!!
 And I just couldn't adjust to its nav layer.
-After a good deal of thought and experimentation I decided to work on a pair of layouts for these two keyboards that were inspired by miryoku but that made use of the extra keys.
+I decided to work on a pair of layouts for these two keyboards that were inspired by miryoku but that made use of the extra keys.

 In some ways this is inferior to simply using miryoku everywhere, an approach which